We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - People following directions with text and illustrations do 323% better than people following directions without illustrations (W.H Levie, H.Lentz).

 - The majority of marketers surveyed say that visual content is a key component of their marketing strategy.
-64% say that visuals are either essential or very important.
-Only 9.6% don’t require visuals for their content marketing (Venngage).
+Nobody responded that visual content wasn’t important to them in 2022 (Venngage).

 - There’s no “best day” to publish a new piece of content.
 Social shares are distributed evenly among posts published on different days of the week (Backlinko).

-- When deciding which links to click on the web, users choose those with the highest information scent, which is a mix of cues they get from the link label, the context in which the link is shown, and their prior experiences (Nielsen).
+- When deciding which links to click, users choose those with the highest information scent, which is a mix of cues they get from the link label, the context in which the link is shown, and their prior experiences (Nielsen).

-But let’s remember that it’s wise to take any statistic with a grain of salt.
+Let’s remember to take all statistics with a grain of salt.
 Statistics are generalizations of only a portion of the reality around us.
 Also, they aren’t methodologically sound all of the time: small sample sizes, p-hacking, and spurious correlations are quite common.

 So if you’ve just read a piece of data that contradicts your professional marketing experience, don’t throw away your content strategy just yet.
 Instead, dig deeper.